eayin2/bacula_scripts/README.md

 ## bacula_scripts

-#### Description
 This package comes with various bacula and bareos compatible scripts.
 Scripts were mainly tested with bareos.

-Meant for one time execution, when you want to delete something specifically:
-- bacula_del_jobs
-- bacula_del_catalog_jobids
-- bacula_del_media_orphans (Removes catalog entries of inexistent volumes, you should run this better manually and not recurring in cron, because if you accidently remove a volume and want to migrate from an offsite backup, then the job entry would also be gone)

 #### Install
 You can install this package with `pip3 install bacula_scripts`